Campus Improvement Plan

 COMMUNITY ENGAGEMENT

 The Tiger Trail School works closely with the SBISD Community Engagement Division to support meaningful, strategic two-way engagement of families, community members, partners, and volunteers.
-The district traditionally has a large and very committed network of partners and 11,000+ volunteers.
+The district traditionally has a large and very committed network of partners and 12,000+ volunteers.
 During the summer, the Community Engagement team conducts a needs assessment with our campus to determine community engagement strengths and areas of support.
 We welcome and value volunteers who serve on our campus as mentors and tutors to support student success.

 Family and Community Engagement Strengths

-Tiger Trail participates with multiple community partners and all parents throughout our community in order to support our schools.
-We have parents and partners that read to our children, provide funds and parent meetings, support student and staff needs, encourage STEM projects, and celebrate seasonal fun days with our students.
+Tiger Trail participates with multiple community partners and parents throughout our community in order to support our schools.
+We have parents and partners that read to our children, provide funds and parent meetings, support student and staff needs, support STEM projects, and celebrate seasonal fun days with our students.
 We also have parents and community partners participate in decision making and academic success for all students.

 Problem Statements Identifying Family and Community Engagement Needs